Ideological exploitation of landscape

 I think it is a good example of landscape turning into ideology or the ideological content of landscape itself.
 Estonian flag has institutional background as it derives from the flag of Estonian Students Society, created in 1884.
 The meaning of the tricolour is stated by Estonian Students Society as following:

-Black - the dark and painful past of Estonian nation; the soil of homeland
+Blue - belief and hope for the future of Estonian nation; loyalityBlack - the dark and painful past of Estonian nation; the soil of homeland

 White - motivation for educational and mental development of Estonian nation; also snow and white nights; the white peel of Estonian birch trees.